-“Foreign Exchange Risk Management Spillovers Across the Production Network” Last revised, Sept.
-29, 2025 Job Market Paper
+“Foreign Exchange Risk Management Spillovers Across the Production Network” Last revised, September 2025 Job Market Paper

 Awards: The Brattle Group Ph.D.
 Candidate Awards For Outstanding Research at WFA 2024

-Selected Presentations: 4th International Roles of the Dollar Conference (NY Fed, FRB), 6th Women in International Economics Conference (Yale univ.), ASSA 2026 (Philadelphia, PA), Insightful Minds in International Macro (IMIM) Rising Stars Seminar, 2nd Women in Central Banking Workshop (Dallas Fed, Norges Bank), 4th WE_ARE_IN Macroeconomics and Finance Conference (Banco de España, CEPR), Western Finance Association (WFA) Meeting 2024 (Honolulu, HI), North American Summer Meeting (NASM) of the Econometric Society 2024 (Vanderbilt Univ.), Macro lunch and Finance lunch at Harvard University
+Selected Presentations: CEPR WE_ARE seminar series, 4th International Roles of the Dollar Conference (NY Fed, FRB), 6th Women in International Economics Conference (Yale univ.), ASSA 2026 (Philadelphia, PA), Insightful Minds in International Macro (IMIM) Rising Stars Seminar, 2nd Women in Central Banking Workshop (Dallas Fed, Norges Bank), 4th WE_ARE_IN Macroeconomics and Finance Conference (Banco de España, CEPR), Western Finance Association (WFA) Meeting 2024 (Honolulu, HI), North American Summer Meeting (NASM) of the Econometric Society 2024 (Vanderbilt Univ.), Macro lunch and Finance lunch at Harvard University

 Coverage: NY Fed